Symmetrization of Rational Maps: Arithmetic Properties and Families of Latt\`es Maps of $\mathbb P^k$: Introduction

-Beware that this result provides examples of families which are \emph{stable} in the sense of Berteloot-Bianchi-Dupont~\cite{BBD}, since the function $f\mapsto L(f)$, where $L(f)$ is the sum of Lyapunov exponents of $f$ with respect to its maximal entropy measure, is constant equal to $\frac{k}{2}\log d$, hence pluriharmonic on any such family of Latt\`es maps.
+Be aware that this result provides examples of families which are \emph{stable} in the sense of Berteloot-Bianchi-Dupont~\cite{BBD}, since the function $f\mapsto L(f)$, where $L(f)$ is the sum of Lyapunov exponents of $f$ with respect to its maximal entropy measure, is constant equal to $\frac{k}{2}\log d$, hence pluriharmonic on any such family of Latt\`es maps.

 In Section 5, we come back to symmetric products and apply Theorem~\ref{tm:rigidLattes} to symmetric product Latt\`es maps.
-We give a precise description of maximal families of Latt\`es maps on $\p^k$ containing the $k$-symmetric products of a rational map.
+We give a precise description of maximal families of Latt\`es maps on $\p^k$ containing the $k$-fold symmetric products of a rational map.
 More precisely, we prove the following consequence of Theorem~\ref{tm:rigidLattes}.

 \begin{Theorem} Let $k\geq2$ be an integer and let $d\geq2$ be an integer.
-Let $F\in\Hom_d(\p^k)$ be the $k$-symmetric product of $f\in\Hom_d(\p^1)$.
+Let $F\in\Hom_d(\p^k)$ be the $k$-fold symmetric product of $f\in\Hom_d(\p^1)$.
 Then \begin{enumerate} \item $f$ is rigid if and only if $F$ is rigid, \item otherwise, $F$ belongs to a family of Latt\`es maps which has dimension $k(k+1)/2$ in moduli.
 In particular, $F$ can be approximated by Latt\`es maps which are not symmetric products. \end{enumerate} \end{Theorem}

 We give a more precise result in dimension $2$, relying on the work of Rong~\cite{Rong}.
 A few words are in order to describe this result.
-Rong's result says that (up to taking an appropriate iterate) Latt\`es maps on $\p^2$ are either symmetric product or preserve an algebraic web associated with a cubic curve (see~\ref{sec:symLattes} for more details).
-In turn, our Theorem~\ref{tm:symmlattes} says that any symmetric product Latt\`es map is either rigid, or contained in a family of Latt\`es maps of dimension $3$ in moduli which symmetric product locus is a \emph{strict} subfamily of dimension $1$ in moduli.
+Rong's result says that (up to taking an appropriate iterate) Latt\`es maps on $\p^2$ are either symmetric products or preserve an algebraic web associated with a cubic curve (see Section~\ref{sec:symLattes} for more details).
+In turn, our Theorem~\ref{tm:symmlattes} says that any symmetric product Latt\`es map is either rigid, or contained in a family of Latt\`es maps of dimension $3$ in moduli whose symmetric product locus is a \emph{strict} subfamily of dimension $1$ in moduli.

 Finally, we give examples of rigid Latt\`es maps of $\p^2$ and $\p^3$.
 We also provide an example of a non-rigid family of Latt\`es maps of $\p^2$.
 All three examples rely on Milnor's famous examples of Latt\`es rational maps of degree $2$ and $4$ (see~\cite{Milnor}).